-If you compare with its sister resort, Telunas Beach Resort that is across the island, you’ll realise what a tiny speck Telunas Private Island, which is 12 ha in size.
+If you compare it with its sister resort, Telunas Beach Resort which is across the island, you’ll realise what a tiny speck Telunas Private Island, which is 12 ha in size.

-To get here from Singapore, you have to take a 60 minute Batam Fast ferry from Harbourfront ferry terminal, followed by a 90-minute wooden boat direct to the resort.
+To get here from Singapore, you have to take a 60-minute Batam Fast ferry from the Harbourfront ferry terminal, followed by a 90-minute wooden boat direct to the resort.
 Ferry timings can be found here.

 In 2.5 hours, you are transported to an entirely different world.

 Telunas Private Island’s Prices on Weekdays (Sun – Thurs)

 Adult Dining (3 meals/night) IDR 940k++ (USD66)